innovation-options/innovation-options/content/articles/Measuring Learning in Dollars/_measuring-learning.md

 ![]({static}step_zero_pricing_tree.png)

 Again, John’s a budget wizard so he quickly outlines a plan that will cost $2M over the course of the year.
 This includes all the resources he’ll need to produce demos, prototypes and fund his team during that period.
-Therefore, the ROI is simply the ($6.5M) less that budget request ($2M), or $4.5M.
+Therefore, the ROI is simply the $6.5M less than the budget request of $2M, or $4.5M.

 John sits down with Sarah and pitches the entire business case, including showing the NOV (Net Option Value) of $4.5M.
 After reviewing all the potential projects in the pipeline, she and the investment team approve the funding request for the option, and John gets to work.